History of Pickleball

 2003

-in North America, there were 39 new places introduced where Pickleball was played, as listed on the game’s official website.
+In North America, there were 39 new places introduced where Pickleball was played, as listed on the game’s official website.
 The places include 3 Canadian provinces, 10 states of the USA, and 150 individual courts.

 2005

-A new organization for the game’s growth was developed, commonly known as the USA pickle association, USAPA; mark Friedberg was nominated as the first president of the USAPA organization.
+A new organization for the game’s growth was developed, commonly known as the USA Pickle Association, USAPA; Mark Friedberg was nominated as the first president of the USAPA organization.
 Steve Wong was the former USAPA master and made the first website for the growth of Pickleball that went live in March.

-Moreover, the website was known for elaborating the features and growth of the game on the internet, as USAPA was considered the best non-profit organization on July 1
+Moreover, the website was known for elaborating on the features and growth of the game on the internet, as USAPA was considered the best non-profit organization on July 1

 2006